DoImant/Button_SL/README.md

 ButtonSL is extended so that a distinction can be made between a short and long button press.
 A time (in ms) can be specified after which a button press is considered "long".
-Correspondingly, the tick() method returns the status notPressed, shortPressed or longPressed.
+Correspondingly, the tick() method returns the status notPressed, shortPressed or longPressed/pressed.

 ## Examples